 Mrs. Williams Mitchell is a member of the International Bar Association (IBA).
 She was twice awarded a scholarship to attend the Business Law Conference of the IBA in Mexico and South Africa in 2001 and 2002 respectively.
 She is also a member of the Grenada Bar Association and is a former Secretary of the Association.

-Outside of the law, Mrs. Williams Mitchell is a Charter Member of the Spice Isle Optimist Club of Grenada, an affiliate member of Optimist International, and is a former member of the Board.
-She is also a member of and assistant secretary of the Grenada, Carriacou and Petit Martinique Foundation For Needy Students Inc..
-She was also recently elected to the Board of the Grenada Planned Parenthood Association.
+Outside of the law, Mrs. Williams Mitchell is a member of and assistant secretary of the Grenada, Carriacou and Petit Martinique Foundation For Needy Students Inc. and is a Director on the Board of Directors of the National Lotteries Authority.